 Visibility Principle – All the necessary materials and options required to perform a certain task must be visible to the user without creating a distraction by giving redundant or extraneous information.
 A great design should not confuse or overwhelm the user with unnecessary information.

 Feedback Principle – The user must be fully informed of the actions, change of state, errors, condition or interpretations in a clear and concise manner without using unambiguous language.

 Tolerance Principle – This simply means that the design must tolerant and flexible.
 The user interface should be able to reduce the cost of misuse and mistakes by providing options such as redoing and undoing to help prevent errors where possible.

-Reuse Principle – The user interface should be able to reuse both internal and external components while maintaining consistency in purposeful way to avoid the user from rethinking or remembering.
+Reuse Principle – The user interface should be able to reuse both internal and external components while maintaining consistency in a purposeful way to avoid the user from rethinking or remembering.

 What Makes a Good Graphical User Interface?

 The interface must make it easier for the user to command the computer on what they want it to do.
 Communication must be clear and the information should be presented in a simple way to understand.
 It must provide immediate feedback and keep the user informed.

 Graphical user interface examples have made the life easier for users since one requires less knowledge to use them.
 You can quickly navigate through the folders and the data by a click of your mouse.